Frequently Asked Questions About Breath Coaching

 Self-discovery programs are designed with a different theme or topic each session to assist the client to bring more self-awareness in their life through breathing followed by journalling and discussion.

-Is breathwork beneficial for children and teenagers?
+Is breath coaching beneficial for children and teenagers?

 Yes.
 Children and teenagers can benefit immensely from breathwork as they can form lasting functional breathing habits as well as tools to help with future stress and anxiety.